 - Using data to redesign Lynchburg’s homeless response and strategically target resources

-BUILDING A COMMAND CENTER UNDER ONE ROOF
+BUILDING A COMMAND CENTER

 The local Built for Zero team started by unifying the efforts of 32 key agencies working locally to end homelessness.
 In many communities, local agencies or nonprofits focus on their piece of the solution, without an ability to see how all the pieces in their community fit together.
 Often, success is defined by each organization’s programmatic goals rather than whether the overall number of people experiencing homelessness is going down.